Chrism: Latin Catholicism

-Chrism is essential for the Catholic Sacrament of Confirmation/Chrismation, and is prominently used in the sacraments of Baptism and Holy Orders.
+Chrism is essential for the Catholic sacrament of confirmation or chrismation and is prominently used in the sacraments of baptism and holy orders.
 Those to be confirmed or chrismated, after receiving the laying on of hands, are anointed on the head by the bishop or priest.
 In baptism, if the person baptized is not to be immediately confirmed or chrismated, the minister anoints them with chrism.
 Newly ordained priests are anointed with chrism on the palms of their hands, and newly ordained bishops receive an anointing of chrism on their foreheads.
 It is also used in the consecration of objects such as churches and altars.

-In the ancient Liturgy prior to the reforms that followed the Second Vatican Council, that is still retained today as an extraordinary form of the Roman Rite, employed by certain ecclesiastical communities, the use of Chrism during the administration of Holy Orders differs: in the older form of the Roman Rite, priests are anointed in the hands only with the oil of catechumens, while bishops consecrated with the old ritual are anointed both in the head and in the hands with Chrism.
+In the liturgy prior to the reforms that followed the Second Vatican Council, which is still employed by certain ecclesiastical communities, the use of chrism during the administration of holy orders differs: in the older form of the Roman Rite, priests are anointed in the hands only with the oil of catechumens, while bishops consecrated with the old ritual are anointed both in the head and in the hands with chrism.

 Before the reforms of the Second Vatican Council, chrism had to be used to consecrate patens and chalices as well.
-The sign of the cross would be made with the chrism on the interior parts of the chalice and paten where the Eucharist would rest; the Cross would then be smeared to cover the entire interior parts.
+The sign of the cross would be made with the chrism on the interior parts of the chalice and paten where the Eucharist would rest; the cross would then be smeared to cover the entire interior parts.
 The chalice and paten would need to be consecrated with the chrism again if they were re-gilded.
-This ritual could only be performed by a Bishop or a priest with the faculties to do so.
+This ritual could only be performed by a bishop or a priest with the faculties to do so.
 According to the new rubrics, a simple blessing suffices.
 However, it is still permitted that the bishop performs the consecration with chrism.